 Dining Options Aquarium of the Pacific

-There is a small snack shop inside the Aquarium however if you’re hungry there are many more options along the Rainbow Harbor boardwalk.
-Don’t spend your food money inside the aquarium they are way too many choices just outside the front door.
+There is a small snack shop inside the Aquarium; however, there are many more options along the Rainbow Harbor boardwalk if you’re hungry.
+Don’t spend your food money at the aquarium; they are way too many choices just outside the front door.

-Some of the restaurants nearby the aquarium include Famous Dave’s BBQ, Bubba Gump Shrimp, Gladstones 4 Fish, and Islands burgers.
+Some aquarium restaurants include Famous Dave’s BBQ, Bubba Gump Shrimp, Gladstones 4 Fish, and Islands burgers.

-Nearby Long Beach Aquarium attractions include whale watching, harbor cruises and a shuttle to the Queen Mary can all be found along the boardwalk.
+Nearby Long Beach Aquarium attractions include whale watching, harbor cruises, and a shuttle to the Queen Mary is along the boardwalk.

-Aquarium of the Pacific is one of the most affordable attractions in Southern California.
-A family of four can visit the aquarium for less than the price of one ticket to Disneyland California.
+The aquarium of the Pacific is one of the most affordable attractions in Southern California.
+A family of four can visit the aquarium for less than the price of one ticket to Disneyland, California.